DeerNetwork/type-definitions/README.md

 - Once you have an `deer.json` file, you can rebuild the types with:

     ```
-    $ yarn generate
+    $ npm run generate
-    $ yarn lint
+    $ npm run lint
     ```
 - Upgrade all [spec files](src/spec) with any changes necessary as per the [@polkadot-js changelog](https://github.com/polkadot-js/api/blob/master/CHANGELOG.md) and the underlying Substrate version of the chain.

-- To compile the Typescript to Javascript for npm publication, run `yarn build`.
-This command should not produce any errors and will output build files to the [dist](dist/) directory.
+- To compile the Typescript to Javascript for npm publication, run `node scripts/build.js`.
+This command should not produce any errors and will output build files to the [pkg](pkg/) directory.

-- Run a simple test of the newly-built API against a live deer node with `yarn verify [mainnet | dev]`.

-- Publish the new version with `npm publish`.
+- Publish the new version with `node scripts/publish.js`.